gautamnaik1994/personal-website-v2/src/content/projects/project-mwell.md

 links:
   - key: Design Link
     value: https://www.behance.net/gallery/50031057/Health-App-UI-Design
+description: |
+  mWell is a mobile app that helps users suffering from psychological problems to share their problems and seek help from professionals and others.
 ---
 mWell is a mobile app that helps users suffering from psychological problems to share their problems and seek help from professionals and others.